Great Bear Wilderness Fly Fishing Adventure

 Custom Group Trips

 If you’re interested in an exclusive fishing trip, we can customize an itinerary for your group.
 We typically hold group sizes to around six.
 For every two customers we have one guide.
 Our emphasis is on providing a wonderful experience – fishing, camping, rafting, hiking and enjoying the great outdoors.
 Our agenda is subject to change due to trail conditions, weather, water levels and group interests.
-One thing is certain: you and your friends will find much to enjoy on this remote wilderness adventure.
+One thing is certain: you and your friends will find much to enjoy on this remote Great Bear Wilderness Rafting adventure.

 What to Bring